 Intermodal transport consists of combining at least two different modes of transport to move goods from point A to point B. It mostly happens on an international scale as the goods are shipped across the border.
 For example, a North American truck can drive to a port in which a ship will take over the containers and cross the Pacific to hand it over to another truck, train, or any type of transport.

 In contrast to multimodal or combined transportation, intermodal transport of goods is carried out using a single container throughout the whole journey.
-It can be simple containers, swap bodies, or semi-trailers.
+It can be contained in simple containers, swap bodies or semi-trailers.
 This allows the goods to be transported without having to change containers along the way.
-It protects goods against theft and reduces the risk of damage from direct handling.
+It protects goods against theft and reduces the risk of damage from direct handling. .

 To meet the challenges of sustainable development, the government has highlighted several levers in the ecological and energy transition.
 In particular, this promotes the development of non-road modes of freight transport.
 The latter complements road transport and optimizes existing means and resources.
 The aim is to increase the efficiency of transport and logistics systems.

 An intermodal transport unit (ITU) is a removable container for the transport of goods.
-It is specially designed to facilitate freight transportation on ships, trains, trucks, airplanes, etc. Transport is carried out by several means of locomotion.
-In particular, rail and roads equipped in such a way as to enable the items to be handled and stored safely on the various carrying vehicles through the transportation process.
+It is specially designed to facilitate freight transportation on ships, trains, trucks, airplanes, etc. We at RTS use it for our customers’ used goods and wastes.
+It is done: Without breakage of the load By several means of locomotion--in particular rail and road Equipped in such a way as to enable the items to be handled and stored safely on the various carrying vehicles

 The containers terminal may be a land platform or a port.
 It requires special means in terms of transportation and handling equipment:

 The transport or logistics company brings the intermodal transport unit (ITU) to the departure terminal.
 It must ensure that the ITU is collected at the arrival terminal from where it is brought to its ultimate destination.
-To this end, many road haulage companies, and even smaller ones, have come to open their own office at the other end.
+To this end, many road haulage companies--even smaller ones--have come to open their own office at the other end.
 If opening an office is not possible, then the road haulage company or logistics company will charge a partner for the remaining road part.

 Here is the usual route of a commodity by intermodal transport: